MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 - Reset window placement to the default layout or to a saved custom layout.

-Arrange tool and document windows by dragging, using commands on the **Window** menu, or by right-clicking the title bar of the window to be arranged.
+Arrange tool and document windows by dragging, by using commands on the **Window** menu, or by right-clicking the title bar of the window.

 ### Dock windows